rsksmart/RSKIPs/IPs/RSKIP383.md

 As part of the correction of the Hop POWpeg redeemscript (see [RSKIP-353](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP353.md)) a change in the migration stage was introduced (see [RSKIP-357](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP357.md)).
 This change extended the migration stage to ensure no funds would be at risk during the non-standard script managed UTXOs were migrated to the standard redeem script.
 Now, a new RSKIP proposes to restablish the migration duration (see [RSKIP-374](Reestablish the number of block confirmations for a PowPeg migration period)).

 With all these changes, a new question arised, what about users wanting to decide whether they want to keep participating in the 2wp or not?
-When a new POWPeg composition is voted, people may or may not agree with this.
+When a new POWPeg composition is voted, community members may or may not agree with this.

 The users have 18,500 rootstock blocks (approximately 6 and half days) to remove their funds from the POWpeg if they don't agree with the new POWpeg composition.
 This is not a short time, but we need to take into account the time it takes to actually be able to remove funds from the POWpeg.